Qarik-Group/concourse-tutorial/docs/basics/07_trigger_jobs_with_api.md

 * `fly trigger-job -j pipeline/jobname` command
 * Sending `POST` HTTP request to Concourse API

-Currently our Concourse in Vagrant has an API running at `http://192.168.100.4:8080`.
-If you do not remember the API endpoint it might be stored in the `~/.flyrc` file.

-We can trigger a job to be run using that API.
-For example, using `curl`:
+We can re-trigger our `helloworld` pipeline's `job-hello-world`:

 ```
-fly -t tutorial trigger-job -j helloworld/jobs/job-hello-world
+fly -t tutorial trigger-job -j helloworld/job-hello-world
 ```

 Whilst the job is running, and after it has completed, you can then watch the output in your terminal using `fly watch`: